EmperorBIE/MultiEncryption/README.md

 A classical encryption tool based on QT 5.7, coded by C++ 11, offers Playfair, Hill encryption functionalities.

 ## Platform
-This program was build on Widonws 10, x86 architecture.To run it, click the shortcut named 'MultiEncryption.exe'.
+This program was built on Widonws 10, x86 architecture.To run it, click the shortcut named 'MultiEncryption.exe'.

 You can rebuild the project using *Qt Creator 4.3* if your system has a different platform.